RetroPie/RetroPie-Docs/docs/EmulationStation.md

 - `~/.emulationstation/gamelists/[SYSTEM_NAME]/gamelist.xml`

-If you use Sselph's Scraper you can choose whether your scraped data goes in
+If you use another scraper (Steven Sselph's `scraper` or Lars Muldjord's `Skyscraper) you can choose whether your scraped data goes in

 - `[SYSTEM_PATH]/gamelist.xml` (the rom folder) or
 - `~/.emulationstation/gamelists/[SYSTEM_NAME]/gamelist.xml`